ut-issl/tle-estimate/README.md

 * numdifftools
 * scipy
 * pyshtools
+* sgp4

 These may be simply installed using:

-`pip3 install numpy pandas pyatmos spiceypy numdifftools scipy pyshtools`
+`pip3 install numpy pandas pyatmos spiceypy numdifftools scipy pyshtools sgp4`

 An example file is included  _main_example.py_  that can be run to demonstrate use of the BlockEstimator class.